School Field Trips

 Memberships do not apply to field trips

-*Note: Cost of the program is based upon attendance to the zoo with a minimum charge of $54 if there are less than eight children and two adults.
+*Note: Cost of the program is based upon attendance to the zoo with a minimum charge of $60 if there are less than eight children and two adults.
+Memberships and other promotions do not apply to field trips.
+We also ask that groups pay in one group payment.

 Great Lakes Zoological Society World of Discovery Reptile Zoo Interpretive Educational Program Catalog Pre-K through 7th Grade